DamianFijal/DamianFijal/README.md

 - 👋 Hi, I’m @DamianFijal
-- 👀 I’m interested in Data Analytics.
-- 🌱 I’m currently learning SQL and Python for Data Analyst and Tableau for data visualizations.
+- 👀 I’m currently working as a Data Analyst.
 - 📫 How to reach me : my email is dw.fijal@gmail.com and you can check my portfolio here

 <!---